Fatal Trucking Accidents

 In certain cases, the parents of an individual killed in a fatal trucking accident can seek compensation for the loss.
 In the case that the deceased was married and/or had children, parents will not be the top priority for a payout.

 If the deceased had other dependents, such as adoptive children, siblings, or another arrangement where they were financially supporting someone, these individuals may be able to seek compensation as well.
-This can get complicated, which is another reason it is so helpful to work with an attorney in these cases.
+This can get complicated, which is another reason it is so helpful to work with a personal injury attorney in these cases.